The story of a forgotten America.

 Exploring the South Fork Region

-The area was first settled during the mid-18th century, with white settlers establishing claims as early as the 1730s.
-The settlers who were first in the area were an ethnic mix of Germans from Pennsylvania, Scotch-Irish, also from Pennsylvania, and English from the tidewater area of Virginia.
-During the French and Indian War, the area was frequently attacked by Native Americans, who largely destroyed the fledgling settlements and private stockade forts.
+The area’s initial settlement dates back to the mid-18th century, with white settlers staking claims as early as the 1730s.
+The early settlers were a diverse group, comprising Germans from Pennsylvania, Scotch-Irish also from Pennsylvania, and English from Virginia’s tidewater region.
+During the French and Indian War, the area suffered frequent attacks by Native Americans, who severely disrupted the nascent settlements and private stockade forts.

-In the South Fork valley are numerous examples of buildings from these burgeoning times, such as the former New Bethlehem Church.
-The Gothic Revival-style building, constructed circa 1890, features a front facade dominated by a square-plan bell tower, tall arched Gothic windows, a weatherboard exterior, and a standing seam tin roof.
-Its exterior has been well maintained, but the church itself has long been disbanded.
+In the South Fork valley, there are numerous surviving examples of architecture from these prosperous eras.
+One such example is the former New Bethlehem Church, a Gothic Revival-style building erected around 1890.
+It is characterized by a square-plan bell tower dominating the front facade, tall arched Gothic windows, a weatherboard exterior, and a standing seam tin roof.
+While the exterior of the church has been well-preserved, the church itself has been out of use for a long time.

 Autumn surrounds the closed New Bethlehem Church.